ocaml/ocaml.org/data/planet/ocamllabs/highlights-from-recent-sessions.md

 <p>Stephen submitted a <a href="https://github.com/ocaml/ocaml/pull/17">patch</a> improving the generated code for functions that perform constant arithmetic on integers.</p>

-<p>In OCaml, integers and characters are <a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html#table20-1_ocaml">represented as shifted immediate values</a>, with the least significant bit set to distinguish them from pointers.
-This makes some arithmetic operations <a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html#idm181610127856">a little more expensive</a>.
+<p>In OCaml, integers and characters are <a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html#table20-1_ocaml - [404 Not Found]">represented as shifted immediate values</a>, with the least significant bit set to distinguish them from pointers.
+This makes some arithmetic operations <a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html#idm181610127856 - [404 Not Found]">a little more expensive</a>.
 For example, consider a function that <code>int_of_digits</code> that builds an integer from three character digits:</p>
 <div class="highlight"><pre><code class="language-ocaml" data-lang="ocaml"><span></span><span class="n">int_of_digits</span> <span class="sc">'3'</span> <span class="sc">'4'</span> <span class="sc">'5'</span> <span class="o">=&gt;</span> <span class="mi">345</span>
 </code></pre></div>
 <p>We might define <code>int_of_digits</code> as follows:</p>